RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-field-extensions/scaffolder-frontend-module-http-request-field/README.md

       title: Select Populated Depending on Previous field
       # The Path to the Backstage API
       path: 'catalog/entity-facets'
+      # (Optional) Specifies the key for the query param that appends the path i.e. `/catalog/entity-facets?facet=kind
+      params:
+        facet: 'kind'
       # (Optional)
       dynamicParams:
-        # (Optional) This is the key of an additional dynamic query parameter that can be added to the request
-        paramKeyLocation: 'facet'
-        # (Optional) This is the key of a previous property in this form who's output value will be used as an additional query parameter value on the request
+        # (Optional) The key of a previous template property in this form who's selected value will be used as the query parameter value on the request
         paramValueLocation: 'facetMapping'
-        # (Optional) This is the path to the jsonata that will be used to parse the request's body and extract values
+        # (Optional) The path to a previous template property for the jsonata string that will be used to parse the request's body and extract values.
+        # i.e. 'facets.kind.value' or 'facets.`metadata.name`.value' depending on whether `Kind` or `Entity name` is selected.
         jsonataLocation: 'facetMapping.jsonata'
 ```